You Are Not Alone: The X Factor UK 2009 finalists version

 The top twelve acts from the sixth series of TV talent show The X Factor in the United Kingdom released a cover version of the song on November 15, 2009, in aid of Great Ormond Street Hospital.
 The finalists premiered the song live on the November 15 edition of the programme; the single was available for digital download that day and a physical release followed the day after.
-The release of the song follows a similar occurrence a year earlier, when the final twelve acts from the fifth series released a cover version of Mariah Carey's "Hero" in aid of Help for Heroes and raised over £1 million.
+The release of the song follows a similar occurrence a year earlier, when the top twelve contestants from the fifth series released a cover version of Mariah Carey's "Hero" in aid of Help for Heroes and raised over £1 million.